foundation/foundation-sites/docs/pages/installation.md

 As mentioned, Foundation CLI uses Gulp and Bower under the hood.
 In case you’re not familiar with Gulp and Bower, Gulp is a JavaScript task runner that will help you automate painful or time-consuming tasks in your development workflow.
 This includes SCSS compilation, minification, concatenation, image compression and other useful tasks.

+**Step 1** - Install Node: To install the CLI, you must first download and install [node.js](https://nodejs.org/en/) (which includes npm). npm stands for [node packaged modules](https://www.npmjs.com/) and is the package manager for JavaScript and the world’s largest software registry.

+**Step 2** - Then, from the command line (Terminal for Mac):

 ```bash
 npm install --global foundation-cli